Alex2055/Buysmart/README.md

 <a href=""><img src="https://img.shields.io/badge/CSS-38%25-blueviolet" alt="" style="max-width:15%;" width="55"></a>
 <a href=""><img src="https://img.shields.io/badge/Handlebars-11%25-orange" alt="" style="max-width:35%;" width="80"></a>
 ## About
-An app that allows the user to search for the best price and top rated items based on several user's selections and input.
+BuySmart is an app that helps shoppers keep essential information at their fingertips.
+Shoppers can add their favorite products, including a category, description, size and price, to the app.
+They can link the product to the appropriate store, and access this information through a mobile-responive framework on their phone or tablet.
 ## Technology
 This page was built with the following technologies:
 ```bash